-Rattray Head lighthouse was built in 1895.
-It was built by David Alan Stevenson.
+Rattray Head lighthouse was built in 1895 and engineered by David Alan Stevenson.

 The lighthouse tower is listed as a building of Architectural/Historical interest.

-The light was established in 1895, forty six years after Mr Alan Stevenson, Lighthouse Engineer, had first undertaken to carry out a series of experiments to ascertain whether Rattray Briggs could be effectively marked by a red arc shown from the flashing light of Buchan Ness.
-On the completion of these experiments in 1857 he reported that such a scheme was not possible.
+The light was established in 1895, 46 years after Mr Alan Stevenson, Lighthouse Engineer, had first undertaken to carry out a series of experiments to ascertain whether Rattray Briggs could be effectively marked by a red arc shown from the flashing light of Buchan Ness.
+On completion of these experiments in 1857, he reported that such a scheme was not possible.

 In 1859 the Commissioners again sanctioned a series of experiments due to a suggestion by Captain Bedford, who reported that the lantern at Buchan Ness be altered to admit screens and other appliances to obtain a cut off.
 After many experiments the Engineers reported in October 1862 and January 1863 that it had been found impossible to obtain a cut off which would be of any practicable value (the cut offs tried had adversely affected the distinctive character of the white flashing light).
 He was of the opinion that Rattray Briggs should be marked by the aid of a light, the position of which could only be determined after careful inspection and survey.

 The matter rested until 18 November 1874, when the Sheriff of Renfrew and Bute called the attention of the Commissioners to the propriety of erecting a Lighthouse at Rattray Head.
 Once again the Engineer was asked to report and once again he recommended the erection of a Lighthouse on a site to be determined.
 Consequently, on 17 December 1874, Trinity House was requested to sanction the erection of a Lighthouse.
-This, Trinity House refused to do.
-On 18 January 1875, they wrote stating that the dangers of Rattray Briggs could be avoided by use of lead and by not coming under 20 fathoms of sounding.
+However, Trinity House refused to do this and on 18 January 1875, they wrote stating the dangers of Rattray Briggs could be avoided by use of lead and by not coming under 20 fathoms of sounding.
 They suggested that a bell buoy be substituted for the one marking the reef.

 1. Henderson Brothers, Glasgow